RhoInc/open-source-handbook/README.md

 This library provides information about open source software development at [Rho](http://www.rhoworld.com).
 We provide a brief overview of Rho's philosopy regarding open source development, and then give guidelines for Rho staff and external contributors working on Rho's open source projects.

-Planned updates to this document are tracked as [github issues](https://github.com/RhoInc/open-source-guide/issues).
+Planned updates to this document are tracked as [GitHub issues](https://github.com/RhoInc/open-source-guide/issues).
 Questions can be submitted on the issues page or via [email](mailto:opensource@rhoworld.com).

 ## What is open source?